-- 1. Implementation of academic supervision of the Principal of Elementary Schools in Ulaweng District, Bone Regency for aspects of learning planning are in the medium category. - The implementation of academic supervision of the Principal of Elementary Schools in Ulaweng District, Bone Regency for aspects of learning implementation is in the medium category. - 3.
-The implementation of academic supervision of the Principal of Elementary Schools in Ulaweng Subdistrict, Bone Regency for evaluation aspects of learning outcomes is in the medium category. - Follow-up of the results of the implementation of the academic supervision of the Primary School Principal in Ulaweng District, Bone Regency is in the medium category.
+- 1. Implementation of academic supervision of the Principal of Elementary Schools in Ulaweng District, Bone Regency for aspects of learning planning are in the medium category. - 2.
+The implementation of academic supervision of the Principal of Elementary Schools in Ulaweng District, Bone Regency for aspects of learning implementation is in the medium category. - The implementation of academic supervision of the Principal of Elementary Schools in Ulaweng Subdistrict, Bone Regency for evaluation aspects of learning outcomes is in the medium category.
+Follow-up of the results of the implementation of the - 4.
+Follow-up of the results of the implementation of the academic supervision of the Primary School Principal in Ulaweng District, Bone Regency is in the medium category.